-You may configure threshold settings and apply them to all devices in your network, a group of devices or a single machine.
-You have complete control and can anytime update them or revert to the default Panorama9 values.
+You may configure threshold settings and apply them to all devices, a group of devices or a single device.
+You have complete control and can anytime update them or revert to the default values.

 Configure threshold settings

-To configure the threshold values login to the Panorama9 dashboard and navigate to "Monitoring" -> "Threshold".
+To configure the threshold values navigate to "Monitoring" -> "Thresholds".

-When you create a new settings template the "Scope" selected will determine what machines or peripherals are targeted.
+Here you will be creating templates whereas the "Scope" selected will determine what type of machines or peripherals that are targeted.